prakharrathi25/academic-portfolio/content/home/experience.md

     date_end: '2021-08-27'
     description: |2-

-        * Working with the German Federal Ministry of Economics and Technology on a project to strengthen their economic forecasts during times of shocks using machine learning Methods.
+        * Worked with the German Federal Ministry of Economics and Technology on a project to strengthen their economic forecasts during times of shocks using machine learning Methods.
         * Built vector autoregression models to forecast quarterly unemployment rates at the county level in Germany.
+        * Our novel method beat the existing forecasting methods and the popular time series models applied to this problem.
+The details of our solution can be found on the [Github page](https://github.com/DSSGxUK/bmwi).

   - title: MLH Fellow
     company: Major League Hacking